 1. Foundation of Trigonometry

 Ptolemy and Hipparchus are both credited with the foundation of trigonometry.
-For the use of astronomers, Hipparchus introduced this branch but it was put to exposition by Ptolemy in such a way that it was followed for the next 1400 years.
-Almagest is purely a work of astronomy but astronomy is dependent on trigonometry.
+For the use of astronomers, Hipparchus introduced this branch, but it was put to exposition by Ptolemy in such a way that it was followed for the next 1400 years.
+Almagest is purely a work of astronomy, but astronomy is dependent on trigonometry.
 So, Ptolemy, in his book ‘Chords in a circle’, in Amalgest, had mentioned how to create a table of chords.
 Ptolemy’s table of chords gives the lengths of chords of a circle of diameter 120 as a function of the number of degrees n in the corresponding arc of the circle, for n ranging from 1/2 to 180 by increments of 1/2.
-He divided the circumference into 360 equal parts and then bisects each of these parts.
-Further, he divides the diameter into 120 equal parts, and then for the subdivisions of these he employs the sexagesimal method, i.e. he divides each of the sixty parts of the radius into sixty equal parts, and each of these parts he further subdivides into sixty equal parts.
-In the Latin translation, these subdivisions become ” partes minutae primae ” and ” partes minutae secundae,” whence our ” minutes “.
+He divides the circumference into 360 equal parts and then bisects part.
+Further, he divides the diameter into 120 equal parts, and then, for the subdivisions of these, he employs the sexagesimal method, i.e., he divides each of the sixty parts of the radius into sixty equal parts, and each of these parts he further subdivides into sixty equal parts.
+In the Latin translation, these subdivisions become “partes minutae primae ” and ” partes minutae secundae,” whence our ” minutes “.
 It can not be said that the concept of sexagesimal divisions came from Ptelomy, other scholars might have used these divisions before him.
 Also, the table of chords was not suggested by Ptolemy.
-Hypatia’s father,’ Theon of Alexandria’ in his remarks on Almagest said that
+Hypatia’s father,’ Theon of Alexandria,’ in his remarks on Almagest, said,

 Hipparchus had already given the concept of chords inscribed in a circle in twelve books, and that Menelaus had done the same in six books, but, every one must be astonished at the ease with which Ptolemy, by means of a few simple theorems, has found their values; hence it is inferred that the method of calculation in the Almagest is Ptolemy’s own’.